Cooperative Education / Internships / On-Campus Employment

 Internships not for credit:

 Students do not need academic approval for non-credit internship opportunities.
 However, it is important to investigate internship opportunities carefully in order to ensure that the experience will be a valuable means of exploring or advancing their knowledge of a career choice.
-CACE, located in Willard Hall, Suite 103, can guide students in this process.
+The Career Success Center, located in Carroll Hall, Second Floor, can guide students in this process."

 On-Campus Student Employment